If you receive an error that is related to enabling Cloud authentication on the Security Console Home page, see the following table.

 The node secret encrypts communication between an authentication agent and Authentication Manager.
 Node secrets are required for users to authenticate on RSA authentication agents.

 If you install a new authentication agent, make sure that there is a node secret.
 Authentication Manager automatically creates and sends the node secret to the authentication agent after a user successfully authenticates to the agent with an RSA SecurID hardware token, an RSA SecurID software token, or a fixed passcode, or after an administrator manually creates the node secret with the Node Secret Load Utility.
-Using the RSA SecurID Authenticate app for Authenticate Tokencode or PIN with Approve authentication does not create the node secret.
+Using the RSA SecurID Authenticate app for Authenticate Tokencode, Approve, or Device Biometrics authentication does not create the node secret.

 You might need to refresh the node secret when an administrator has cleared the node secret on both an authentication agent and the Authentication Manager instance.
 For instructions, see Refresh the Node Secret .